uhppoted/uhppoted-lib-dotnet/documentation/API/find-controllers.md

 ## **`FindControllers`**

 'Discovers' all controllers accessible via a UDP broadcast on the local LAN.
+The returned list of controllers includes all controllers that responded within the `timeout` value set in the options.

 ### Parameters
-- **`timeout` (`int`)**: The timeout duration in milliseconds for the UDP request.
-If the response takes longer than this value, it will be discarded.
 - **`options` (`Options`)**: Bind, broadcast, and listen addresses and (optionally) controller address and transport protocol.

 ### Returns